crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 Features:

 * Compatible with shared hosting, virtual private / dedicated servers and dedicated servers / clusters
-* Transparent content delivery network (CDN) integration with Media Library, theme files and WordPress itself
+* Transparent content delivery network (CDN) management with Media Library, theme files and WordPress itself
 * Mobile support: respective caching of pages by referrer or groups of user agents including theme switching for groups of referrers or user agents
 * Caching of (minified and compressed) pages and posts in memory or on disk or on CDN (mirror only)
 * Caching of (minified and compressed) CSS and JavaScript in memory, on disk or on CDN